The Goffs-Churchgate Academy Curriculum

 - A focus on literacy – especially at KS3.
 The school recognises that a proportion of our students do not have mastery of literacy skills once they leave primary school

 - Courses that are engaging and achievable - In our upper year groups, where numbers are smaller, we have to think carefully about which options we can run for KS4.
 For example, when the current Year 10 took their option choices, there were only 39 students on role.
 This means we have had to make curriculum choices to suit the majority of students.
 We have targeted the Ebacc with a rise from 18% (previous Cheshunt School) to 46% of students completing the full Ebacc.
-We also make a qualification in Sport and ICT compulsory.
+We also make qualifications available in Sport and ICT.
 For the Sport, there is a focus on Health and Wellbeing.
 This links with the school's high proportion of Pupil Premium students (over 40%) and the school's focus on positive Mental Health and physical wellbeing.
 In addition, the Hertfordshire Skills Framework requires students to develop confidence, teamwork, determination and leadership, which are all developed through the Sport qualifications.
 For ICT it is a key skill all students will need in the future and a direct response to the needs of the local labour market.
 Alongside, English, Maths and Science, students can choose from a mix of academic or vocational qualifications, which have a focus on practical skills such as Photogaphy, Drama, and Technology.
 As our school numbers increase in Year 7 and 8, we plan to be able to offer a far wider range of option choices